 Some call Miyajima Shrine Island.
 Others call it Island of Gods.
 I simply call it special.

-Our Trip to Miyajima- What to See and Do
+Our Trip to Miyajima- Things to See and Do

 Miyajima Island turned out to be my favourite place in Japan.
 I’m not really surprised, since it also was one of the places I was most looking forward to visiting.